EngrSaad2/Android-TV-Live-Stream/README.md

 Create a virtual TV device, for example with specifications 1080p, and Android API 25.<br>
 Run the project witht the created TV device as a specified deployment target.<br>

-Content Administration
+<b>Content Administration</b><br>
-Navigate to https://app.kenticocloud.com in your browser.
+Navigate to https://app.kenticocloud.com in your browser.<br>
-Sign in with your credentials.
+Sign in with your credentials.<br>
-Manage content in the content administration interface of your sample project.
+Manage content in the content administration interface of your sample project.<br>
-You can learn more about content editing with Kentico Cloud in the documentation.
+You can learn more about content editing with Kentico Cloud in the documentation.<br>

-Content Delivery
+<b>Content Delivery</b><br>
-In order to utilize your own project instead of the default one, you need to change the KENTICO_CLOUD_PROJECT_ID constant in the AppConfig.java file to the ID of your own project.
+In order to utilize your own project instead of the default one, you need to change the KENTICO_CLOUD_PROJECT_ID constant in the AppConfig.java file to the ID of your own project.<br>
-The project ID can be found on Kentico Cloud by navigating to Project Settings and then to API Keys Application Installation
+The project ID can be found on Kentico Cloud by navigating to Project Settings and then to API Keys Application Installation<br>
-Building the project in Android Studio creates an .apk file, located in app\build\outputs\apk\debug.
+Building the project in Android Studio creates an .apk file, located in app\build\outputs\apk\debug.<br>

-The file can be used to install the application on a TV, using the Android Debug Bridge.
+The file can be used to install the application on a TV, using the Android Debug Bridge.<br>

-The Developer Mode and Allow USB debugging modes have to be turned on the TV.
+The Developer Mode and Allow USB debugging modes have to be turned on the TV.<br>

 By connecting the laptop and the TV with a USB cable and having both of them on the same network, one can install the app:

-adb connect <TV_IP_ADDRESS>
+adb connect <TV_IP_ADDRESS><br>

-adb install <PATH_TO_.APK_FILE>
+adb install <PATH_TO_.APK_FILE><br>

 The TV has to be connected to the Internet in order to retrieve content from Kentico Cloud.